Changes are coming to this article

 Google is focused on providing a great experience for families on Google Play and wants to help make sure that any ads served to children are appropriate and compliant with our policies.
 Review our ads and monetization policy in the Developer Policy Center.

-Apps that are in the Designed for Families program must only use certified ad SDKs and all ads served must be appropriate for all audiences.
+Apps that are in the Designed for Families program must use only certified ad SDKs and all ads served must be appropriate for all audiences.
 Apps that include children and adults in their target audience but are not in the Designed for Families program are allowed to use non-certified ad SDKs for serving ads only to users above the age of 13.
 For example, apps that have both audiences and are not in the Designed for Families program may implement a neutral age screen to be compliant.
-Apps that are not for children (e.g. apps with content ratings of “T” or “MA”) or apps that do not serve ads to children are not required to use a certified ad SDK.
+Apps that are not for children (for example, apps with content ratings of “T” or “MA”) or apps that do not serve ads to children are not required to use a certified ad SDK.

-It is important to note that it is your responsibility to ensure that any SDK you implement in your app is compliant with all applicable policies, local laws, and regulations.
+Note that it is your responsibility to ensure that any SDK you implement in your app is compliant with all applicable policies, local laws, and regulations.
 Google does not provide any representations or guarantees as to the accuracy of the information the ad SDKs provide during the self-certification process.

 If Google becomes aware that an ad SDK is in violation of Play’s Families Ads Program requirements, the ad SDK will be removed from the list.
 It is recommended that app developers consult this page before publishing a new app or updating an app to confirm the certification status of the ad SDKs.